• Skip to primary navigation

 • Eggnog

-Scroll to the bottom for a printable grocery list along with instructions.
+Scroll to the bottom for a printable grocery list along with instructions to make these eggnog cookies.

 These eggnog cookies are so good!
 I've heard it said that you either hate eggnog or you love it.
 Which side are you on?